 Usually a student signs up for an honors thesis or creative project during the preregistration period of the semester prior to writing the thesis.
 Begin your planning the semester before you plan to write your thesis: getting a topic in mind, finding a thesis director, and discussing your intentions with your thesis director.
 This way you will be able to begin your reading during the summer or over winter break.
 When asked to advise current honors students about the thesis process, graduates repeatedly stress the importance of allowing plenty of time to research and prepare their thesis.

 Generally, credit for an honors thesis may apply toward fulfilling requirements for the major, minor or elective.
-However, you should not assume such credit will be given — secure approval from the chairman of the department involved, and discuss the matter with your academic advisor.
+However, you should not assume such credit will be given — secure approval from the chair of the department involved, and discuss the matter with your academic advisor.

 It is important that the topic be of interest to you, since you will be working independently most of the time, without the stimulus of lectures, discussions, and interactions with other students.
 Topics often are derived from within a student’s major areas, but this is not a requirement.
 In addition, some departments have set topics or projects for honors theses/creative projects.
 You should familiarize yourself with your departmental regulations by consulting with your major advisor or department head.